Elegant London townhouses with ornate balconies and lush greenery.

 Making an Offer, Exchanging Contracts, and Completing: Five Pitfalls to Avoid

+The five most damaging mistakes overseas buyers make — gazumping exposure, short leases, underestimated costs, currency timing risk, and proceeding without specialist guidance — are all avoidable with the right preparation.
 In England, an accepted offer creates no legal obligation on either party until contracts are exchanged — meaning sellers can accept a higher offer even after agreeing to yours (known as “gazumping”), and you can withdraw without penalty, but any professional fees paid to date will not be refunded.
 Cross-reference asking prices with Land Registry sold prices for comparable properties in the same postcode for a more objective benchmark.

 Leasehold flats with fewer than 80 years remaining become significantly harder to mortgage and sell.
 Legal fees, survey fees, mortgage arrangement fees, and currency exchange costs can add up to 3–5% of the purchase price on top of stamp duty — budget for this from the start.
 Taiwan buyers are also exposed to TWD/GBP exchange rate fluctuations; a forward contract with a specialist FX broker can lock in your rate and protect your budget.
 IREIS Properties can introduce you to trusted currency partners to help optimise your conversion timing and cost.